CZ-NIC/knot/doc/man_kxdpgun.rst

   (inclusive), where 1 is the delay in seconds, 2 in hundreds of milliseconds, 3 in tens of milliseconds and so on up to 7 - microseconds.

-  Protocols other than UDP are not supported.
+  Protocols other than UDP and TCP are not supported.

   The default is 4, the latency in milliseconds.